HyperTeaDrinker/Capstone-OOP-InventoryManagement/README.md

 6 - Automatically calculate stock value (cost * quantity) for each product and produce report on screen

 The project is developed on python and does not require installation other than ensuring python is available on your machine.
 However, please ensure that the complimentary 'inventory.txt' file is saved to the same directory as the python script.

-Special thanks to HyperionDev for providing the software engineering bootcamp